giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 > [`csf_cuf_sectional_constitutive_interface.md`](csf_cuf_sectional_constitutive_interface.md),
 > where the CSF-CUF coupling and the role of the dedicated software bridge are introduced.

 ### 10.1 Principle

-When a sectional coefficient multiplying an x-derivative depends on x, the coefficient must remain inside the longitudinal differential operator.
+When a sectional coefficient multiplying an $x$-derivative depends on $x$, the coefficient must remain inside the longitudinal differential operator.

 For a constant coefficient: